Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is an easy decision.
 When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts that come through your windows or doors.
-These air leaks are relatively easy to spot, but air leakage can also originate in less obvious spaces around your home.
+These air leaks are fairly easy to spot, but air leakage can also originate in less obvious spaces in your home.
 Review the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
 If they rattle or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+Seal them with caulk or weather-stripping to eliminate the leak.

 - Electrical outlets and light switches

 - Electrical and gas service entrances

 - Wall and window air conditioning units

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.